 You can find this at your local animal supply store.
-You want the rinse solution, not the scrub product.
+It’s essential to use the rinse solution, not the scrub product.

 Chlorhexidine is safe and effective as an antimicrobial agent for use on animals.
 In fact, it is often used for treatment of feline skin and gum infections.

-While chlorhexidine is safe for use as an antimicrobial rinse, you do want to dilute it further – dilution will keep the healthy skin cells around the wound from becoming damaged.
+While chlorhexidine is safe for use as an antimicrobial rinse, you do want to dilute it further, because dilution will keep the healthy skin cells around the wound from becoming damaged.

 Add one tablespoon of the antiseptic to one gallon of water, then use the solution to rinse the wound with your syringe.

 If you can’t get hold of chlorhexidine, what about old-fashioned iodine?